zeroperil/HookDump/README.md

 ### EAT

 The address in the export address table does not match the address in the export address table in the copy on disc

+### GPA

+GetProcAddress hook, an experimental feature, this is only output in verbose mode, when the result of GetProcAddress does not match the manually resolved function address.
+YYMV with this and some care should be taken to verify the results.

 ## Verification